-Intelligent transport concepts, green mobility, paperless office, energy efficient cold storage with solar energy – also in logistics, the development of new technologies and services brings along innovative solutions for a more sustainable produce.
+Intelligent transport concepts, eco-friendly mobility, paperless offices, energy efficient cold storage and solar energy – also in logistics, the development of new technologies and services is bringing many innovative solutions for more sustainable production.
 Companies, institutions and public bodies are thus enabled contribute to the preservation of our natural resources and to take social responsibility for staff and society.

 An expert jury of representatives of logistics, industry, trade, the environment, the media and academia will evaluate the submitted projects by the candidates along a set of criteria.
 Jury members of the Hanse Globe 2015 among others Prof Dr Uwe Clausen, Director of the Fraunhofer Institute for Material Flow and Logistics (IML), Prof Dr Maximilian Gege from the German working group of the Association for Environmental Management Hamburg, and Birgit Heitzer, head of logistics REWE Group.